cristelleal/todolist/README.md

 This project allows you to manage your tasks: you can add or remove a task, and mark it as completed when done.
 The sleek and elegant design, in a dark theme, was created by Millena Martins.
+For this project, I used vanilla JavaScript (with ES6 Modules) and node JS for the server.

 ## 🛠️ Run the project